Our Approach to Care

 - Physiatry is a medical specialty.

-- Physiatrists are medical doctors.
-They are M.D.s and D.O.s.
+- Physiatrists are medical doctors, M.D.s and D.O.s.

 - Physiatrists treat the whole person, not just a condition.